We are the sum of our experiences, multiplied by our talents and desires. Here’s how the math works out for me.

 Good project management — good management in general, really — is all about communication.
 My time with the Florida/Puerto Rico region of Macy’s was a period of tremendous change in technology, and enabling those changes required much more than just writing code.
 In spite of facing an entrenched corporate skepticism about technology, through leadership and a willingness to understand the needs and concerns of the executives we deployed the company’s first intranet; moved from mainframe-based e-mail and reporting to PCs and business intelligence; and built not just an awareness of the benefits of technology, but a business model that eagerly embraced technology’s benefits.

-If you’d like something a little more specific, my skills and experience include: IT team management, including staff development and mentoring; project management; intranet design; content management systems; IT policy development; Windows server administration (including MS-SQL and IIS); network planning and administration; technical writing; user support, including script-writing and team management; internal marketing; and business continuity planning.
-I also co-produced the executive awards show, and did some work behind the microphone as an announcer, too.
+If you’d like something a little more specific, my skills and experience include in no particular order: IT team management, including staff development and mentoring; project management; intranet design; content management system creation and maintenance; IT policy development; Windows NT server administration (including MS-SQL and IIS); network planning and administration; technical writing and documentation; user support, including script-writing and support team management; internal marketing; and business continuity planning.
+I also co-produced an annual executive awards show, and did some work behind the microphone as an announcer, too.

 At the end of 2013, I took a position providing communications work — technical writing, document editing, and more like that — for a behavioral health software company in Maryland.
-As I said, if you’d like to know more, just ask.
-Since that time there have been more mergers and changes in management than I can easily recall, but at this writing, I've been with them for over 10 years, and am now in charge of the company's knowledge bases, product release documentation, style guide, and a bunch of stuff I'm sure I'm forgetting.
+(As I said, if you’d like to know more, just ask.)
+I was with them for nearly 13 years, eventually taking charge of the company's knowledge bases, product release documentation, style guide, and a bunch of stuff I'm sure I'm forgetting.
+The company was eventually purchased by a venture capital firm and merged with two other behavioral health software companies, providing plenty of opportunities to meld very different corporate cultures under a single corporate communication style.

 From an early age I have been involved in creative pursuits.
 I was dictating stories to my mother before I knew my ABCs, and by fifth grade I’d decided to be a writer.
 I complicated matters, though, by starting trombone lessons.
 Against the odds, I had a talent for music, so my musical and literary pretensions fought for years.